-4. Can I go to an independent repair shop?
+4. Can I go to a repair shop?

 There are a host of stores who can fix your phone for you, but take care when going down this route, research first – ask friends and look for any comments online.
 Make sure you get a clear quote before handing over your phone and money.

 It’s also important to note that some manufacturers void warranty if it is tampered with by a third-party repair outlet.
 This would mean that if you have serious problems in the future and try to send it back to the manufacturer, they will refuse to replace it.

 It’s a good idea to shop around, see which option offers the best services you need and the most reasonable price.

 5. Can I fix it myself?

 The DIY solution is a risky option but it can be done if you are confident and skilled enough to do repair work on electronics.
 It is not recommended to even attempt this if you have any doubts, because you could cause even more damage.

 If you think you can do it, you’ll need to find a repair kit by searching on a site such as eBay first - always remember to check the seller is trustworthy.